IMPACT / INDIA

 0

-beneficiaries completed advanced training in agriculture and livestock management through 19 sessions of training
+participants completed advanced training in agriculture and livestock management through 19 training sessions

 0